mindspore-ai/docs/docs/mindformers/docs/source_en/feature/parallel_training.md

 ### Pipeline Parallelism

-#### Sequence Pipeline Parallelism (Seq-Pipe)
+#### Multi-pipeline Interleaved Parallelism

-The model inputs are segmented along the sequence dimension and unfolded into multiple sequence chunks.
-In the original 1F1B (One Forward One Backward) and 1F1B-Interleave methods, the scheduling unit is reduced to a Sequence Chunk. `seq_split_num` represents the number of Sequence Chunk; when `seq_split_num`=1, it degrades to 1F1B or 1F1B-Interleave.
+Multi-pipeline parallel reduces pipeline bubbles through data interweaving, interlayer interlayering, and forward and reverse interweaving.
+By configuring a pipeline scheduling policy, the model input is segmented according to the sequence dimension and expanded into multiple sequence chunks.
+On the original 1F1B (One Forward One Backward) and 1F1B-Interleave methods, the dispatch unit was reduced to Sequence Chunk. `seq_split_num` For the number of slices, when `seq_split_num` =1, it degenerates to 1F1B or 1F1B-Interleave.
+If the global_batch_size bubble is large, the idle time of the cluster can be significantly reduced, and the memory usage will be larger, resulting in additional communication.
+For more information about the framework-side implementation of pipeline parallelism, see [MindSpore Pipeline Parallelism](https://www.mindspore.cn/docs/en/master/features/parallel/pipeline_parallel.html).

-MindSpore Transformers supports configuring the Seq-Pipe pipeline parallelism, which can be enabled through the following configuration items:
+MindSpore Transformers supports the configuration of multi-pipeline interleaved parallelism, which can be enabled by the following configuration items:

 ```yaml
 # parallel context